Oat Flour Brownies

 • Cacao powder – cacao powder is made from cacao beans.
 It’s not as bitter as unsweetened cocoa powder.
 You can swap out cocoa powder for cacao powder but may want to add an additional 1 tablespoon of coconut sugar to offset the bitter flavor from the cocoa.

-• Coconut sugar – this natural sweetener is a healthy alternative to brown sugar.
+• Coconut sugar – this natural sweetener is an alternative to brown sugar.
 You could also use maple sugar to keep this more naturally sweetened.
 If you don’t mind a bit of sugar, you can replace the coconut sugar with light brown sugar.

 • Water – this helps to thin out the brownie batter.